RIR360/development/journal/2025/march.md

 ## 02/25/2025
 - Something is only productive if it's add values to your purpose and goals.
 - Don't take too much on the plate, choose wisely.
+- You have to choose the activites you do as a human and do them as a robot (without overthinking).